KiranRaikar/Android-IntentExample/README.md

 # Android-IntentExample
 Intent Example
 One activity launch another activity.
-Switch between screens is an Intent.
+Switching between screens is an Intent.